Contents

 Statement of Purpose

-Realizing the import of collections and related materials [1][2][3], SPNHC recognizes the need to collaborate to develop, discover, disseminate and update best (better, current, recommended) practices for creating digital collections resources and publishing them for global access.
+This page offers SPNHC members a permanent place to share and expand the reach of posters shared at our annual conference.
+Realizing the import of collections and related materials [1][2][3], SPNHC recognizes the need to collaborate to develop, discover, disseminate and update best practice recommendations and share knowledge around curating physical and digital collections resources.
 Posters linked here represent the efforts of many collections worldwide.
-All in the collections and standards community are encouraged to contribute.

 2022 Gallery